SS Richard Montgomery: Status and risk

-In June 2020, the DfT announced it was looking for a contractor to remove the ship's three masts as they were placing undue strain on the rest of the vessel structure.
-The Ministry of Defence (MoD) warned that the collapse of a mast could detonate ordnance, and Royal Navy specialists would need to remove them safely.
+In June 2020, the DfT announced it was looking for a contractor to remove the ship's three masts as they could be placing undue strain on the rest of the vessel structure.
+The Ministry of Defence warned that the collapse of a mast could detonate ordnance, and Royal Navy specialists would need to remove them safely.
 In December 2021 it was reported that a contractor supported by the Navy would remove the ship's masts, starting in June 2022.
 At the end of June 2022 it was reported that the work to remove the masts would be delayed another year.
+In June 2023, unidentified objects found on the seabed around the ship caused the original plan to remove the masts to be deemed as too dangerous, and the removal was, again, delayed.
+In December 2023, the MCA determined that the masts had degraded more than expected and scheduled their removal for March 2024.
+In April 2024 18 metallic objects were found around the wreck and work delayed again.

+In May 2025, the Secretary of State for Transport restricted flying below 13100 ft 13,100 ft within a radius of 1 nautical mile of the wreck.
+A spokesman for the DfT said that the wreck remained stable.

 In media

+Saturday-Night Theatre first broadcast in 1979 on BBC Radio 4 the crime drama Blockbuster — scripted by Stephen Barlay, adapting his own novel of the same name — of a blackmail conspiracy to obtain a million pounds from the Bank of England under the threat to cause a detonation of the wreck of the SS Richard Montgomery and so destroy the East End of London.
+The drama starred Brian Cox, Malcolm Hayes, Haydn Jones, Peter Woodthorpe, and Frances Jeater.

+The SS Richard Montgomery was the subject of a plot line in season three of the BBC one drama Waking the Dead from 2003, in the episode titled "Walking on Water".

+In the 2018 Indian movie Vishwaroopam II, the SS Richard Montgomery is the target of an attempted terrorist attack using caesium weapons.

+In the second season of the National Geographic documentary series Drain the Oceans, broadcast in 2019, the story of the SS Richard Montgomerys sinking and the status of the wreck was the third story of an episode.

-In the second series of the Sky programme COBRA, broadcast in 2021, the Montgomery (unnamed in the series) explodes as a consequence of undersea earthquakes, with the consequences predicted in the 1970 BBC report: heavy flooding, property damage and great loss of life (including the local MP) in Sheerness.
+In the second series of the Sky political thriller COBRA, broadcast in 2021, the SS Richard Montgomery, (unnamed in the series), explodes as a consequence of undersea earthquakes, with the consequences predicted in the 1970 BBC report: heavy flooding and property damage in Sheerness with great loss of life — including that of the local MP.